stevemussmann/cpm_genome_assembly/10_post-annotation_analysis/README.md

 `findLargestOrthogroups.pl` is used on outputs of OrthoFinder to pull the ortholog sequences from the *Danio* proteome that correspond to the largest orthogroups (default = 10) in Colorado Pikeminnow.
 The resulting .faa file can be submitted to the STRING database.

 `findExpandedOrthogroups.pl` is used on outputs of OrthoFinder to pull the ortholog sequences from the *Danio* proteome that correspond to the orthogroups showing the greatest expansion in Colorado Pikeminnow relative to *Danio* (default multiplier = 5).
 The resulting .faa file can be submitted to the STRING database.

+After running all busco scripts, the plotting script packaged with BUSCO (generate_plot.py) was used to generate R code with the command `generate_plot.py -wd ./`.
+This created the `busco_figure.R` script, which was used to plot BUSCO scores for all tissue types used in annotation.